 Kentucky Banking, Lending and Finance Litigation Lawyers

 The McBrayer team can match the abilities and convenience of in-house counsel at cost-efficient rates.
-With offices in Lexington, Louisville, Frankfort, Greenup and Ashland, and in Washington, D.C., we serve financial institutions throughout Kentucky and beyond.
+With offices in Lexington, Louisville, Greenup, and Ashland, and a government relations office in Frankfort, Kentucky, we serve financial institutions throughout Kentucky and beyond.

 News & Insights

 - Attorneys from McBrayer law offices in Lexington and Louisville achieved a 2018 listing in U.S. News Best Lawyers in AmericaAugust 15, 2017

 - January 4, 2017

 - Partial Dodd-Frank Rollback Should Help Kentucky Community Banks October 29, 2018

 - Student Loans and the Rising Acceptance of Bankruptcy Non-Dischargeability: Lenders Beware?
 August 7, 2018

 - SEC Crowdfunding Rules - Another Vehicle for Capital?
 November 7, 2017